shinagawa-haruko/shinagawa-haruko/README.md

 # Hey, Everyone 👋

-I'm a passionate Full Stack Fintech developer.
+I'm a Full Stack Fintech developer.
-I am always targeting to create valuable solutions that impact life and doing so by applying development best practices, methodologies, and building platforms easy to use.
+Always targeting to create valuable solutions that impact life and doing so by applying development best practices, methodologies, and building platforms easy to use.
 I take great care in the experience, architecture, and code quality of the things I build.